|On this page:|

 DOs & DON'Ts / Downloads

-Students wishing to be admitted to the School of Art must submit a portfolio of their work in addition to an Application for Undergraduate Studies.
-This requirement includes students applying for direct entry into the BFA Program and the Diploma in Art Program, as well as students transferring into the program from University 1 or another faculty.
+Students wishing to be admitted to the School of Art Studio Program must submit a portfolio of their work in addition to an Application for Undergraduate Admission (NOTE: the deadline for the Application for Undergraduate Admission is Extended to May 1, 2018.
+This requirement includes students applying for direct entry into the BFA Program and the Diploma in Art Program, as well as students transferring into the program from University 1, another faculty or another institution.

 YOUR PORTFOLIO SHOULD BE SUBMITTED TO: